 - Coma stimulation to treat comatose or minimally responsive individuals.

-- Cognitive therapy for Improvement of academic or work performance, including return to work.
+- Cognitive therapy for improvement of academic or work performance, including return to work.

 - Driving evaluations.

-- Continued therapy is not covered when:
+- Continued cognitive therapy when:

 Cognitive rehabilitation - A systematic, functionally oriented service of therapeutic activities that is based on an assessment and understanding of the member’s cognitive deficits.
 Services are directed to achieve functional changes by reinforcing, strengthening, reestablishing previously learned patterns of behavior and to establish new patterns of cognitive activity or mechanisms to compensate for impaired neurological systems.
 The goal of cognitive rehab is to maximize functional independence with minimal interference from cognitive limitations.